Luskander/WebMessenger/README.md

 # WebMessenger
-This is lab project for university
+This is lab project for university <br>
-To run this code just clone repository and run solution
+To run this code just clone repository and run solution <br>
-Note: You should change DB connection string!
+<h2>Note: You should change DB connection string!</h2>